 WELCOME TO MY WORLD

 I live in the heart of the Okanagan, in beautiful Kelowna, British Columbia.
-From gourmet restaurants, world class vineyards, and fitness hot spots, there is so much to do in this gorgeous city!
+From gourmet restaurants, incredible hikes, world class vineyards, and fitness hot spots, there is so much to do in this gorgeous city!
 I love sharing my experiences, making new recipes, and keeping you up to date with the latest superfoods!

 I never thought anything about nutrition growing up as a kid.
 I just simply, ate.
 I grew up with a single mother working in the evenings, so my brother and I were usually eating some sort of pre-prepared meal (usually kraft dinner, frozen lasagnas, etc), or given money for pizza or fast food.
 My favourite was McDonalds, I must have eaten there at least 3 times a week for years!
 Junior high was all about pop tarts and pizza pops, and high school was a Costco sized muffin for breakfast, chicken fingers and fries for lunch, and some sort of microwave dinner when I got home from school.

 I didn’t eat nor like vegetables, and home cooked meals were rare unless I was eating at a relatives or friends house.
 I was the pickiest kid you can imagine.
 Now, for the record, my mother was a hard-working single mom, and she was doing the best she can with what she had, and I wouldn’t have changed a thing in my childhood if I could.
 My passion for holistic nutrition was fuelled because I grew up without proper nutrition, and when I learned that you can heal your body simply by managing the things you put into it, then it was easy, and I began my journey.

 So how did I become a superfood holistic health advocate?
 When did I go from drinking slurpees and eating twix’s to guzzling bone broth and snacking on coconut butter to satisfy my sweet tooth?